-The HIPAA Security Officer implements and supports information security initiatives throughout their organization.
+The Information Security Officer implements and supports information security initiatives throughout [Enter Organization Name].
 Acts as a focus and resource for the organization’s information security matters.
 Works with those in corresponding roles at the organization group practices and at organization Health System sites.
-Takes direction from the HIPAA Sponsor and works closely with the HIPAA Privacy Officer to achieve the goals of the organization.
+Takes direction from the HIPAA Sponsor and works closely with the Information Privacy Officer to achieve the goals of the organization.
 Investigates and recommends secure solutions that implement information security policy and standards.
 Coordinates Office of Information Security activities and manages staff.
 Oversees, implements and monitors the security requirements levied by Federal and State Rules and Regulations.

 - A four-year college degree in Computer Science or equivalent certification is required.